DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 **Not D.** Use Storage Transfer Service.
 Transfer to a Cloud Storage Coldline bucket.

 ---
-**C-D.** This is not correct because you should only use Transfer Service for a one-time one-way transfer.
+**Not C-D.** This is not correct because you should only use Transfer Service for a one-time one-way transfer.
 Also, Storage Transfer Service does not work for data stored on-premises.

 ---
 > **Q. Cost-effective backup to Google Cloud of multi-TB databases from another cloud including monthly DR drills.**